HumanCellAtlas/dcp-cli/README.rst

 Service to Service Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For HCA/DCP developers using the HCA CLI to connect their service,
-Google service credentials can be used to authenticate the service's API requests.
-The Google service credentials must be
-whitelisted before they will authenticate with the HCA CLI.
-The environment variable `GOOGLE_APPLICATION_CREDENTIALS`
+Google service credentials must be whitelisted before they will authenticate with the HCA CLI.

-should be set to the path of the Google service credentials file.
-This allows the HCA CLI to be
+Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of your Google service credentials file to
-used without requiring user intervention for login.
+authenticate.

+One can also use: ``hca dss login``.

 More info on [google service credentials](https://cloud.google.com/iam/docs/understanding-service-accounts)
 and how to [create](https://console.cloud.google.com/iam-admin/serviceaccounts).